heridfel04/aws-redteam-lab/Chain1_Detections.md

 #Notes:
 - Monitor CloudTrail, GuardDuty, and S3 logs to detect and respond to these attacks quickly.
-- Regular audits and alerts for suspicious activities like privilege escalation and data exfiltration will improve security.
+- Regular audits and alarm-alerts for suspicious activities for privilege escalation and data exfiltration will improve security.